Day Trip To Hvar From Split

 Other Towns To Explore on Hvar

-These towns are a little smaller, and a little quieter, making them perfect for families or those just wanting a quiet escape.
+These towns are a little smaller, and a little quieter, making them perfect for families or those just wanting a quieter escape.

 Stari Grad